MGSimard/mgs-recs/README.md

 ## Task List

 - [ ] Build a card layout component for stuff
-- [ ] Do all cards (At least placeholder stuff, but do finish all logos, title subtitle)
 - [ ] Fix bg color of sidebar hover tooltips
 - [ ] Thin scroll bar for sidebar
-- [ ] Dump the old css/js/ts logos and create new ones off of their fonts which are actually centered and white
 - [ ] Neon acquired by databricks
 - [ ] Good info to relay https://www.youtube.com/watch?v=PgGV5dTNu9A
 - [ ] For UI libraries make sure you talk about compatibility with RSCs